nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 - There is no way to roll back the application of a retention rule to a document, even as an administrator.
 - There is no way to shorten a retention duration, even as an administrator.
+- There is no way to undeclare a record.
-- There is no way to replace a document under retention or legal hold, even as an administrator and even with a direct access to the storage.
+- There is no way to replace the main file of a document under retention or legal hold, even as an administrator and even with a direct access to the storage.
+This can also apply to additional document properties if they are configured to be retained as well.
-- There is no way to delete a document under retention or legal hold, even as an administrator and even with a direct access to the storage.
+- There is no way to delete the main file of a document a document under retention or legal hold, even as an administrator and even with a direct access to the storage.
+This can also apply to additional document properties if they are configured to be retained as well.

 #### In Standard Mode

 In standard mode, you can differentiate records that require stricter compliance and operational records that do not require the same level of security (e.g., records for which WORM storage is not a requirement and the record can be undeclared with the appropriate permission).

 General restrictions will still apply:
 - There is no way to roll back the application of a retention rule to a document, even as an administrator.
-A record an be undeclared in specific conditions however, allowing to attach a different rule with a different retention period.
+A record can be undeclared in specific conditions however, allowing to attach a different rule with a different retention period.
 - There is no way to shorten a retention duration, even as an administrator.
-A record an be undeclared in specific conditions however, allowing to attach a different rule with a different retention period.
+A record can be undeclared in specific conditions however, allowing to attach a different rule with a different retention period.
+- If you configured the addon to use a dedicated bucket for records that leverages Object Lock in Compliance mode:
-- There is no way to replace a document under retention or legal hold, even as an administrator and even with a direct access to the storage if you are using AWS S3 with Object Lock in Compliance mode.
+    - There is no way to replace the main file of a document under retention or legal hold, even as an administrator and even with a direct access to the storage.
+This can also apply to additional document properties if they are configured to be retained as well.
+    - There is no way to delete the main file of a document a document under retention or legal hold, even as an administrator and even with a direct access to the storage.
+This can also apply to additional document properties if they are configured to be retained as well.

 ## As a Records Manager